About Us >

 It is our sincere belief and hope that every believer, new and old, will desire to be a part of a local, New Testament church that is built on a solid foundation of biblical doctrine and practice.
 A membership course keeps members on the same page and moving in the same direction.

-• Do you practice church discipline?
+• Why do you practice church discipline?

-Yes, we recognize that practicing church discipline is indeed unusual in today’s churches.
+We recognize that practicing church discipline is indeed unusual in today’s churches.
 But we firmly believe when practiced in love that it is one of the best practices for the church as a whole.
 Because of this, we discipline those who refuse to repent (I Corinthians 5:9, I Corinthians 5:11, 2 Thessalonians 3:14, Matthew 18:17) in a loving effort to win them back.
 Reasons for removal of membership can be for either continuous inactive member status or the member’s life and conduct is not in accordance with the membership covenant in such a way that the member hinders the ministry influence of the Church in the community.
 Procedures for the dismissal of a member are in love and according to Matthew 18:15-17 and I Corinthians 5 with the hopes of restoration when their lifestyle is judged to be in accordance with the membership covenant and a formal apology has been given to the church.